Namaskar-1F64F/volt-audit/report.md

 Understood the time delta is capped on range of 1 - TIMEFRAME, the price percentage change is the total amount of monthly change, and price delta is capped on a range of nearly 0 - 1 times the total monthly change.

 The tests and fuzz tests appear to cover every aspect of this.

 #### compoundInterest
-Assume the time period will not be out of date due to the keepers, the function is correctly external and has no external calls.
+**Assumed** the time period will not be out of date due to the keepers, the function is correctly external and has no external calls.

 Understood periodStartTime and TIMEFRAME are both in the same denomination, and even if block timestamp was manipulated after the `require`, the time would be in a valid state.
 A valid state being also means the period will not be more than one TIMEFRAME worth of compounding.